 A client of mine had deployed CRM worldwide, including in its telemarketing centers in India.
-To its surprise, three months after going live less than 20% of the number of leads that they had projected had been entered into the system.
-When questioned, the reps explained that they found it easier to keep track of leads via spreadsheets.
+To its surprise, three months after going live, less than 20% of the number of leads they had projected had been entered into the system.
+When questioned, the reps explained they found it easier to keep track of leads via spreadsheets.

 To change this behavior, management established the KPI ‘% of reps who log into CRM daily’ and tied employee pay to reaching a 100% target.
 They theorized that collective greed of the group would self-police the outliers into using the system.
 In fact, usage went to 100% but the lead problem didn’t go away.
 Clearly they were measuring the wrong thing.

 Direct observations inside the call centers showed that many reps would dutifully log into CRM every morning but then continue to use spreadsheets.
 In response, management paid the CRM vendor to add a feature that automatically logged users out after 15 mins of inactivity and changed the KPI to ‘% of time that an individual rep is logged in’.
 To their horror, an enterprising call center employee wrote a script which automatically re-logged users in and installed it on every desktop.
 The new KPI hit 100% but lead management didn’t improve.